arendd/bh-europe_2025_metrics/paper/paper.md

 8. Plan out a more detailed timeline for this work to realistically fit around existing commitments.

 > TODO: Remove before publish
 **How can you help?**
 1. [Fill in our survey](https://docs.google.com/forms/d/e/1FAIpQLSdPHI9u_jrb0eeV_gudQSBbLjWO74iElOVXj38BfvcjrRv_Lw/viewform?usp=dialog)!
 2. Contact the project team to get involved or share your experiences with service KPIs in ELIXIR. *Add email addresses?*

 ## Acknowledgements

-@all please add your funding or whatever acknowldegments

 This work was performed during the ELIXIR BioHackathon Europe 2025 organized by ELIXIR in November 2025.

 SLT is supported by the National Institute for Health and Care Research (NIHR) Manchester Biomedical Research Centre (BRC) (NIHR203308) and received a ELIXIR-UK flexible bursary to attend BioHackathon Europe 2025.

 SB was funded by ELIXIR, the research infrastructure for life-science data and by the Federal Government of Germany and the county of North Rhine-Westphalia (de.NBI - the German Network for Bioinformatics Infrastructure)